IngridGdesigns/typescript/course-notes/typescript-notes.md

 dessert.bake();
 ```

-On compiling, it will generate the same code in javascript, the output will be `Add two bars of chocolate`/
+On compiling, it will generate the same code in javascript, the output will be : `Add two bars of chocolate`

 ## Array